Caring for Healing Tattoos

 Help and Advice for Tattooed People (Or Those About to Be)

-Here is some of my best advice, collected from my own experiences under the needle (I've been tattooed for over twenty-five years now), from talking to other tattooed people and from being the Body Art editor at BellaOnline for eleven years.
-There are tips for all phases of tattooing (before, during and after), informational links, recommended products and more.
+Here is some of my best advice, collected from my own experiences under the needle (I've been tattooed for over 25 years now), from talking to other tattooed people and from being the Body Art editor at BellaOnline for 11 years.
+There are tips for all phases of tattooing (before, during, and after), informational links, recommended products, and more.

 Before You Get Tattooed

 If you're getting ready to go get your first tattoo, here are a few things you should know.